XavierCruz5106/Blind75/TwoSum/README.md

 ## HashMap Method

 ### Intuition
 After implementing the last 2 solutions I wondered if i can leverage a data structure to reduce my time complexity.
-I figured since a lookup in a hashmap is constant time i should be able to store any values i want to look up and compare which would bring my time complexity down to O(n)
+I figured since a lookup in a hashmap for worst case scenario is O(n) i should be able to store any values i want to look up and compare which would bring my time complexity down to O(n)

 ### Approach